 Take time for yourself

-Remember: if you’re suffering from (pre)burnout, there are sources of support you can reach out to.
-We encourage you to speak to your GP or call the NHS by dialing 111 for advice on treatment and recovery.
+Whether you work in a corporate office, are run off your feet in hospitality, or are at the computer each day at home, if you’re suffering from burnout there are sources of support you can reach out to.
+We encourage you to speak to your GP or call the NHS by dialling 111 for advice on treatment and recovery.
 Alternatively, you can reach out to our team at +44 20 8338 9333 for advice and further support.

 Following the update of official guidelines by the government and further to our previous advice about working during the COVID-19 crisis, Coople continues to fully support the national effort to tackle the virus.
 We keep monitoring advice from Public Health England, NHS and Health & Safety Executive and will review and update this advice as and when necessary.